 Cathay Pacific Asia Miles flight award chart—standard award

-Here is the updated flight award chart in 2025.
+Here is the latest flight award chart in 2026.

 Flight Distance Range | Mileage | Destination Example | Economy Class | Premium Economy Class | Business Class | First Class |